May Wren 1927 - 2020 - Obituary

 May Wren

-Memphis - May Wynn Wren, a beloved mother, grandmother, great-grandmother, teacher, and friend, died at Methodist Hospice Residence in Memphis on July 11, 2020.
-May's memorial service and celebration of her life will be held at Bartlett United Methodist Church at a later date.
+Memphis - May Wynn Wren, a beloved mother, grandmother, great-grandmother, teacher, and friend, died at Methodist Hospice Residence in Memphis on July 11, 2020 at the age of 93.

 Born on July 4, 1927 and raised on her family farm in Winborn, MS, May Wynn grew up picking cotton and eating fresh fruits and vegetables from her mother's garden.
 May's father encouraged education and dreamed that she would go to college.
 A proud "W Girl," May attended Mississippi College for Women and graduated with a degree in Mathematics in 1949.
 She then taught at her alma mater, Potts Camp High School, before moving to Memphis and teaching advanced math at Bartlett High School-a position she would hold for 34 years.
 May truly loved teaching every day of her career and was richly rewarded with lifelong friendships of her many students.
 She went on to earn her Master's in Mathematics and Physics from Ole Miss in 1967.